LearnCIOT/LearnCIOT.github.io/content/ch3/ch3.1/index.en.md

 - `.get_source()` : Return all project codes in Civil IoT Taiwan Data Service Platform in array format according to the data type.
 - `.get_station(src='')` : Return basic information of all station data in array format.
 The `src` parameter is optional to specify the project code to be queried.
-- `.get_data(src='', stationIds=[])` : Return basic information of all stations and their latest measurement result in array format.
-The `src` parameter is optional to specify the project code to be queried, and the `stationIds` parameter is optional to specify the device ID to be queried.
+- `.get_data(src='', stationID='')` : Return basic information of all stations and their latest measurement result in array format.
+The `src` parameter is optional to specify the project code to be queried, and the `stationID` parameter is optional to specify the device ID to be queried.

 The following applies to disaster notification data.